Jim Corrigall

-Jim Corrigall (born May 7, 1946) is a Canadian former gridiron football player and coach He was all-star defensive lineman for the Toronto Argonauts in the Canadian Football League (CFL).
-Corrigall served as the head football coach at Kent State University from 1994 to 1997, compiling a record of 8–35–1 He was inducted into the Canadian Football Hall of Fame in 1990.
+Jim Corrigall (born May 7, 1946) is a Canadian former football player and coach.
+He was all-star defensive end for the Toronto Argonauts in the Canadian Football League (CFL).
+Corrigall served as the head football coach at Kent State University from 1994 to 1997, compiling a record of 8–35–1.
+He was inducted into the Canadian Football Hall of Fame in 1990.

-High school and college
+Early life and college

 Corrigall played football in high school at Scollard Hall, a private boys' school in North Bay, Ontario, and Barrie North Collegiate, in Barrie, Ontario.
 He played his college football at Kent State University.
 During his outstanding university career, Corrigall was selected Most Valuable Sophomore, Best Defensive Lineman, Most Inspirational Player and he was the first Kent State player to be selected to the first team All-Mid-American Conference for three consecutive years.
 His jersey number 79 was retired by Kent State when he graduated.

-Professional playing career
+Professional career

-Though drafted by the St. Louis Cardinals of the National Football League (NFL), (2nd round, 33rd overall) Corrigall came home to play an 11-year career with the Toronto Argonauts (from 1970 to 1981), including 148 regular season and 5 playoff games (included in those playoff appearances was the 1971 Grey Cup game).
-He won the Gruen Trophy as outstanding rookie in the CFL East, would be named an all star 7 times (All Canadian 4 times) and in 1975 he won the CFL's Most Outstanding Defensive Player Award.
+Though drafted by the St. Louis Cardinals of the National Football League (NFL), (2nd round, 33rd overall) Corrigall went home to play an 11-year career with the Toronto Argonauts (from 1970 to 1981), including 148 regular season and 5 playoff games (included in those playoff appearances was the 1971 Grey Cup game).
+He won the Gruen Trophy as outstanding rookie in the CFL East, was named an all-star 7 times (All-Canadian 4 times) and in 1975 he won the CFL's Most Outstanding Defensive Player Award.

 Corrigall was honoured as an "All-Time Argo" in 1997 for his contributions to the Argonaut team and was inducted into the Canadian Football Hall of Fame in 1990.